Board of Directors

 Jack Kussmaul, Lancaster

-Jack Kussmaul has been practicing law in Lancaster, Wisconsin, for more years than he cares to remember.
-Cutting back on his hours has given him more time to be involved in other non-profit organizations, and he is active with The Prairie Enthusiasts, The Wisconsin Academy of Sciences, Arts and Letters and American Players Theatre.
+Jack Kussmaul practiced law in Lancaster, Wisconsin, for more years than he cares to remember.
+Newly retired, he is enjoying more time to be involved in other non-profit organizations, and he is active with The Prairie Enthusiasts, The Wisconsin Academy of Sciences, Arts and Letters and American Players Theatre.
 A major focus of his life is the restoration of his 97 acres on the Lower Wisconsin River to its pre-settlement state, with the goal of permanent preservation.
 Jack has been with Thursday’s Child since that first meeting 35 years ago.

 Sandra Meier, Potosi